 The High Arctic - Western Queen Elizabeth Islands - Prince Patrick, Melville, and adjacent islands

 In 1961, a survey showed the Western High Arctic Islands had about 5,000 muskoxen and 24,000 Peary caribou6.
-In the winter of 1973/74 and then again in the winters of 1993-1995, large numbers of both species died off.
+In the winter of 1973/74 and then again in the winters of 1993/94 and 1994/95, large numbers of both species died off.
 Many carcasses of both Peary caribou and muskoxen were observed during these winters and there was evidence of increased movements of animals between islands in search of a better range.
 There is evidence of at least some recovery between 1976 and 1993 on Bathurst Island.
 No surveys were conducted on Prince Patrick and Melville Islands between 1988 and 1996 but signs of recovery followed by die-offs on these islands suggest it is likely the same events affected all the High Arctic Islands.
 Evidence points to higher than normal snow cover and/or icing during winter as the cause of these large declines.
 To obtain food in winter, caribou and muskoxen must dig or paw down to the vegetation under the snow.
 This is easier in areas where wind has removed most of the snow and in years of less snow.
 Rain in the fall can create ground-fast ice that restricts the availability of the animals to reach forage later in the winter.
 Years with the highest recorded snowfall (at Resolute Weather station) also showed die-offs: the winter of 1973/74; and, the three consecutive winters of 1994/95, 1995/96 and 1996/97.

 There is evidence that muskox and Peary caribou populations can recover if warm, snowy winters occur only rarely.
 Consecutive winters with late rain or high levels of snowfall are especially difficult for populations of the only two species of large herbivores adapted to live on the High Arctic islands.
 The impact of future harsh winters on Peary caribou and muskox populations on the High Arctic islands is unknown.
 However, results from the latest surveys on northwestern Queen Elizabeth Islands in 2012 are encouraging as more Peary caribou were seen and new areas were occupied than in the past decade2.

 Surveys in 1972 showed 3,800 muskoxen and 12,098 Peary caribou present on the island7.
 Unlike other islands, surveys have been conducted more regularly and, in a more systematic fashion, on Banks Island8.
 Surveys showed by 1994, muskoxen had increased to about 64,000 and Peary caribou numbers had decreased to about 800.
 More recently, muskox numbers have declined and the number of Peary caribou has increased slightly again.
 Banks Island is relatively lush compared to the Queen Elizabeth islands and it's climate is milder.
 As on islands further north, unusually mild and wet winters, especially with freezing rain, have resulted in die-offs and lower calf production for muskox and, more notably, Peary caribou in some years.
 The ecology of both species on Banks Island is still being studied.
 A combination of factors may explain the low recovery of caribou numbers after low survival winters, including competition with muskoxen for food or feeding areas, increased predation pressure and movement of caribou off the island.
 Caribou hunting is allowed under such a low quota that it may not be a significant pressure.
-Little weather data available for Banks Island makes it difficult to track the effects of mild snowy winters and rain or snow events on large herbivores on the island9.
+Little weather data is available for Banks Island, making it difficult to track the effects of mild snowy winters and rain or snow events on large herbivores on the island9.
 Climate models and satellite data showed a severe rainfall event in October 200310, which resulted in a die-off of about half of the muskox population on the island.

 A slight increase in numbers of Peary caribou observed during the last survey on Banks, Melville and other northern islands signals some recovery of these populations at present.
 Warmer and snowier winters have occurred more often in the High Arctic in the past two decades than before.
 If such warm winters become the norm, prospects for a full recovery of populations of the endangered Peary caribou on NWT’s northern-most islands appear slim11.
 The possibility of Peary caribou disappearing from many northern-most islands in the High Arctic is still high.